The Hilbert cube contains a minimal subshift of full mean dimension: Main result

 \subsection{Acknowledgements}

 The initial proof we provided in a previous version of this paper contained a gap.
 Professor Masaki Tsukamoto pointed out this to us, and meanwhile, he also kindly explained to us how to fix it.
 We would like to thank him for his warm help.
 We are also grateful to the anonymous referee for his/her insightful comments and helpful suggestions which improve this paper greatly.
-L. Jin was supported by Basal Funding AFB 170001 and Fondecyt Grant No. 3190127.
-Y. Qiao was supported by NNSF of China No. 11901206.
+L. Jin was supported by NNSF of China No. 12201653.
+Y. Qiao was supported by NNSF of China No. 12371190.